abhishekpandit1130/Machine-Learning-Course/README.md

-# 📈 House Price Prediction — Linear Regression & Gradient Descent
+# Assignment_2_House Price Prediction — Linear Regression & Gradient Descent

 This project demonstrates **linear regression** for predicting **house prices from house size** (in sq ft).
 We compare the **Scikit-Learn Linear Regression model** with a **custom implementation of Gradient Descent**.